 - How did they come into the hospital?

-- How did they arrive (or “present”) to the emergency department?
+- How did they arrive (or “present”) at the emergency department?

 You could also go into the order log history and see all the different orders that have been for this patient and discontinued.